What to Expect at Crown of Life

 The gathering space immediately outside of the worship area serves as our cry room.
 Speakers allow you to follow along with the service if you need to step out with your child.

-Dan served as dorm supervisor and instructor at Martin Luther College from 2011-2013.
-In May 2013 he received a divine call to serve the people at Crown of Life Lutheran Church and School.
+Paul served his vicar year, under the supervision of Pastor Andy Schwartz, at Christ the King Lutheran Church in Bremerton, WA.
+In May 2023 he received a divine call to serve the people at Crown of Life Lutheran Church and School.